 The Great Blue Heron can be found in Ohio year round, though many do migrate south in the winter months.
 Those that do migrate return in February, males first, and create nests for their courting rituals.
 They attract females in part by offering them sticks, and mate for the season.
 Their chicks will hatch in spring and begin to fledge mainly in June and July.

-Though Trumpeter Swans have a larger wingspan, as can Bald Eagles, Great Blue Herons are the tallest birds found in Ohio, hence the “Great” portion of their name.
+Though Trumpeter Swans have a larger wingspan, as can Bald Eagles, Great Blue Herons are the tallest birds found in Ohio, and many other places, hence the “Great” portion of their name.
 Whooping Cranes hold the honor of tallest bird in North America, while Ostrich are the tallest in the world.

 Trumpeter Swan